 Another interesting formulation to be used is the following (Appendix 1, \prettyref{sec:Annex-1}):

 where $|e_{c}|$ is the number of edges in community $c$, and $d_{w|c}$ is the degree of node $w$ belonging to $c$.

+This formulation of modularity is the same as Newman's modularity with more detailed information: it explicitly shows that both sets of nodes are structurally associated in the same communities.

-Since in the general case $B$ is not symmetric, this definition thus characterizes modularity for bipartite graphs after their extension into new unipartite graphs.
+Since in the general case $B$ is not symmetric, this definition thus characterizes modularity for bipartite graphs after their extension into unipartite graphs.
 It then becomes possible to apply any partitioning algorithm for unipartite graphs to matrix $A'$ and obtain a result where both types of nodes are bound in the same communities, except in the case of singletons (i.e. nodes without edges).
-To distinguish this definition from unipartite graph modularity and given that it is able to bind both types of nodes, we have called it bimodularity and in Section \ref{sub-Comparing-bimodularity-with} will compare it with other authors' modularity models for bipartite graphs.
+This definition from unipartite graph modularity given that it is able to bind both types of nodes, is compared in Section \ref{sub-Comparing-bimodularity-with} with other authors' modularity models for bipartite graphs.